pgiacalo/uavcomm/README.md

 # uavcomm
 A project to simplify MAVLink serial communication.

-The design concept of this package is to view an external application communicating with a UAV as an entity that can both send commands to, and receive telemetry from, the UAV via MAVLink messages.
-As such, all communication to/from the UAV is done via a "Portal" class that implements the MAVCommunicator interface.
+The design concept of this package is to view an external application communicating with a UAV as a remote client that can both send commands to, and receive telemetry from, the UAV via MAVLink messages.
+As such, all communication to/from the UAV is done via a client "Portal" that implements the MAVCommunicator interface.
 The interface is shown below.

 public interface MAVCommunicator {